Table of Contents

 ./themes/paperesque/buildscripts/drop-resources.py ./test-site

 (the Hugo output directory is usually ./public, but I use ./test-site for dev purposes.
-Cause I’m quirky).
+Because I’m quirky).

 That’s it!
 Resized resources will be removed.